-Now go back to your Project in DevOps and Select the required project in DevOps.
+Now go back to the Project in DevOps and Select the required project in DevOps.

 Now create a release pipeline for the associated project.
-Select the project and in the sidebar, select the Pipelines option and choose the Releases.
+Select the project and in the sidebar, select the Pipelines option and select Releases.

 To add a new pipeline, select New and choose the "New release pipeline" option.

 Select a required job for this step or just start with an "Empty job"